The Low End Academy integrates

-This is the motto of the Low End Academy that will start in spring 2015.
-The academy will serve as an attractor for designs that aim at providing a minimum standard of quality and competence.
-Whereas media hypes focus on the exceptional high end the academy in contrast will focus its research on low end:
+This is the motto of the Low End Academy that started in spring 2015.
+The academy serves as an attractor for designs that aim at providing a minimum standard of quality and competence.
+Whereas media hypes focus on the exceptional high end the academy in contrast will focus its research on the low end:

 How can basic qualities be produced like health, security and trust?

-How can future civics participate in shaping digital society?
+How can future civics participate in shaping the digital society?

 Can overdeveloped countries learn from other cultures how to do more with less?

-As an initial project we work on the question of “selfies”.
-We will be partner of the radio station MDR Figaro that will produce a show on the historic and systematic contexs of self portraits.
-The show will be hosted by Andreas Höll and include exhibitions at the most prominent museums in Saxonia.
-A public symposion will be held on March 28, 2015 at Stiftung Moritzburg in Halle.
+As an initial project we worked on the question of “selfies”.
+We were partner of the radio station MDR Figaro that produced a show on the historic and systematic contexs of self portraits.
+The show was hosted by Andreas Höll and included exhibitions at the most prominent museums in Saxonia.
+A public symposion was held on March 28, 2015 at Stiftung Moritzburg in Halle.

 This endeavor can be seen as a follow up on Victor Papanek´s “Design for the real world” and Buckminster Fuller´s “Anticipatory Comprehensive Design Revolution” from the late 1960ties.
-More recent approaches that inspire the academy´s approach include Bruno Latour´s Actor Network Theory and his notion of “matters of concern” (read Peter Friedrich Stephan´s article here).
-The Low End Academy will be part of the movement “design for social change” and hook up with initiatives like Open Knowledge Foundation and The Public School.
+More recent concepts that inspire the academy´s approach include Bruno Latour´s Actor Network Theory and his notion of “matters of concern” (read Peter Friedrich Stephan´s article here).
+The Low End Academy is part of the movement “design for social change” and hooks up with initiatives like Open Knowledge Foundation and The Public School.

-Students will first learn to identify urgent questions and needs.
-Then they will look for competent and inspiring people from inside and outside of academia.
-A series of interviews will be conducted and the material will be published on the net.
+Students first learn to identify urgent questions and needs.
+Then they look for competent and inspiring people from inside and outside of academia.
+A series of interviews is conducted and the materials are published on the net.
 From there we hope to rise momentum and gather people around tasks and questions to be worked on in local projects.

 Following the low end apporach, we endorse the use of alternative plattforms such as Raspberry Pi and Disapora.
 As we oppose the policies of facebook, twitter and others and we will not use them.